RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

         - This can have a major impact on how a witness may be questioned.
         - Can give a huge tactical advantage to one party over another due to limits placed on the manner in which questions can be posed.
       - The question in criminal matters is who is responsible for deciding who is to be called as a Crown witness ??
         - Need to be aware of duties and role of Prosecutor.
-See Prosecutor’s Duties as set out in Rule 29 Legal Profession Uniform Law Australian Solicitors’ Conduct Rules 2015 [NSW] https://legislation.nsw.gov.au/view/html/inforce/current/sl-2015-0244#sec.29
+See Prosecutor's Duties as set out in Rule 29 Legal Profession Uniform Law Australian Solicitors' Conduct Rules 2015 [NSW] https://legislation.nsw.gov.au/view/html/inforce/current/sl-2015-0244#sec.29
           - Must call evidence that may assist court, even if not helpful to case
           - Must be fair case/trial
           - Must assist court
-          - Must not press the prosecution’s case for a conviction beyond a full and firm presentation of that case
+          - Must not press the prosecution's case for a conviction beyond a full and firm presentation of that case
     - R v Apostilides (1984) 154 CLR 563
       - Apostilides was tried and convicted on four counts of rape.
-        - At trial P failed to call 2 witness – these witnesses were called by D and cross examined by P (NOT FAVORABLE AT ALL - CAN’T CROSS).
+        - At trial P failed to call 2 witness – these witnesses were called by D and cross examined by P (NOT FAVORABLE AT ALL - CAN'T CROSS).
         - Apostilides appealed on basis that the P should have called the witnesses so D could cross examine them (argued miscarriage of justice).
         - Appeal upheld by VSC – retrial ordered (Crown then appealed the VSC decision in HCA)
       - As part Special Leave Application, HCA set out various propositions including: